 Brasil Initiative (CAPES)

-Participatory Budget and Democratic Resilience: A Mixed-Method Project (with Arwa Hammad, Sally Casanova Scholarship)
+Municipal Participatory Budgeting and Democratic Resilience: A Mixed-Method Approach (with Arwa Hammad, Sally Casanova Scholarship)

 U.S. Concentration, Detention, and Internment Camps (DREAM Project)